brettz9/jsdoc-jsonschema/README.md

 - `tolerateCase` - Boolean (default `true`) on whether to allow types defined in different casing, e.g., `Object`, to avoid throwing and be converted to their lower-case counterpart understood by JSON Schema.
+- `throwOnUnrecognizedName` - Boolean (default `true`) on whether to throw upon encountering a type that is not a JSON-schema type (unless a custom type is supplied).
+- `types` - Object (defaults to `{PlainObject: {type: 'object'}}`) whose keys are custom type names and whose values are objects with `type` and/or `format`.
+If one of the custom types is found in a jsdoc type, its conversion to JSON Schema will result in the object's `type` and/or `format`.

 ## Scope